ee538/AutoGradingScript/README.md

    cd EE538_Fall22_HW5
    ```

-- 1.3. **The first step is always check the ambiguity and the error manually in the code or instructions.
+- 1.3. **The first step is always checking the ambiguity and the error manually in the code or instructions.
 Correct them and then proceed**

 - 1.4.
 Inside the repo folder, we need to make sure there is no error and **all the tests can pass with the solution provided** through a script.